 - Physical contact will be limited as much as possible between Practitioner and Patient.

-- Dr Ed and Asha will wear gloves during treatment for your protection.
+- Dr Ed will wear gloves during treatment for your protection.

 - Any staff member that feels ill, has a cough, fever or shortness of breath will stay home.

 Should you wish to cancel or reschedule your appointment for any reason, be assured that we understand and will waive any cancellation fees.
 We are contactable 24 hours a day on 90216022 or via email firstname.lastname@example.org should you need us; we are here for you.

 We send our support to any affected patients and their family and ask you to take the precautions you need to stay healthy.
 We sincerely thank you for your continuous support and loyalty of our small business during these uncertain times.

 Marg & Carlie